 Your resume is the perfect place to showcase your accomplishments, and the right formatting can make them stand out.
 Use bullet points to list achievements concisely and clearly.

-Start each bullet point with a strong action verb and quantify your successes with numbers, percentages, or other metrics whenever possible.
+Start each bullet point with a strong action verb for resume and quantify your successes with numbers, percentages, or other metrics whenever possible.

 This gives potential employers a better understanding of your impact in previous roles.

 Tailor your achievements to the specific job you're applying for, focusing on those that are most relevant to the position.

 A well-formatted resume creates a professional image, immediately sending a positive signal to hiring managers.

 Here are a few tips for building a professional resume:

 - Pay close attention to details like consistency in font style and size, alignment, and spacing (for more information, read this post on how to set resume margins).